adriaan-vd-graaf/genome_integration/docs/source/index.rst

    python3 setup.py build install test

 Which will take approximately 2 minutes to install After which you have installed the library to run MR-link.
-Running MR-link is possible using the guide on the `MR-link page <about_mr_link>`_.